Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/00a_FiscalYear.md

 When opening the *Accounting* module for the first time after logging in or after reloading the system, the fiscal year window is displayed.
 Select the appropriate values to display the corresponding period.
 For detailed information, see [Select fiscal year](../Operation/01_SelectFiscalYear.md).

-The following fields are displayed:

 - *Fiscal Year*
   Click the drop-down list to select the fiscal year.
+All available fiscal years are displayed in the list.

 - *Period (DD.MM.YYYY) to (DD.MM.YYYY)*
-  The period fields are filled in automatically and correspond to the selected fiscal year.
+  Period of the fiscal year.
+The period fields are filled in automatically after selecting the fiscal year.
 These fields are read-only.

 - *Month*
   Click the drop-down list to select the month.
 The following options are available: